 Teaching commitment

-The GPPHC placement runs twelve times per year and you may teach on as many, or as little of these as you wish.
-Students are completely submerged into practice life for the three weeks and the support and encouragement they receive from you and your practice team will be essential.
-You will discuss personal learning objectives, ensure your student achieves essential activities including DOPS, provide them with a patient with chronic illness to complete patient project and deliver one to one teaching.
+The GPPHC placement runs 12 times per year and you may apply to teach on as many of these as you wish.
+Students are immersed in practice life for the 3 weeks, supported by you and your practice team.
+You will discuss personal learning objectives, provide one-to-one teaching and guide your student to complete essential activities including DOPS (Directly Observed Procedural Skills) and a Patient Project.

 Fee information